OutSystems/docs-support/src/enterprise/maintenance/change-ac.md

     1. In Service Center for the relevant environment, navigate to **Administration** > **Licensing**, and choose **Upload New License**.
 Upload the license file that you requested.

-    1. Still on the licensing page, filter for the feature "Intellectual Property".
+    1. Still on the licensing page, filter for the **Intellectual Property** feature.

     ![Check Intellectual Property feature in Service Center](images/change-ac-ipp-sc.png)

-    If it reads **Unprotected** or **Protected**, you are good to go and you can continue.
+    If the Intellectual Property is **Protected** or **Unprotected**, continue to the next environment.

-    If not, your license isn't prepared for the migration.
-Check **FAQ 3** in the [FAQ](#faqs) section.
+    If not, your license is not prepared for the migration.
+For more information, see  [FAQ 3](#faqs) below.

 ### Test the changes

-To test if changing the Activation Code was successful, republish a module, ECT_Provider for example.
+To test if changing the Activation Code was successful, republish a module, for example, the ECT_Provider module.

-1. Go to **Factory** > **Modules** and filter by ECT_Provider.
-Open the details of the module, locate the version that's currently published and click Publish for that version.
+1. Go to **Factory** > **Modules** and filter by **ECT_Provider**.

+1. Open the details of the module, locate the version that's currently published, and click **Publish** for that version.

     ![Publish a module](images/change-ac-publish-sc.png)

-1. If it publishes successfully, you can repeat the procedure on the next environments.
+1. If it publishes successfully, you can repeat the procedure for the following environments.
 If you get any errors related to Intellectual Property, immediately pause the procedure for the other environments and jump to the [rollback procedure](#rollback).

 ### Rollback { #rollback }

-Please read the complete procedure before starting to execute it.
-If you have any questions, please reach out to [OutSystems Support](https://success.outsystems.com/Support) ahead of execution.
+Before rolling back, read the complete procedure first.
+If you have any questions, contact [OutSystems Support](https://success.outsystems.com/Support).

-To rollback to the previous Activation Code (AAA in this text), proceed as follows:
+To move to the previous Activation Code (AAA in this text), follow these steps:

 1. Pause all deployments to the Production environment.
-Development activities on the other environments may continue.
+Development activities on the other environments can continue.

-1. For all environments that have licenses from Activation Code BBB, restore all license files with those backed up in step 2 above.
+1. Restore all license files (including those backed up in step 2 above), for all environments that have licenses from Activation Code BBB.

-    1. In Service Center for each particular environment, go to **Administration** > **Licensing**, and choose **Upload New License**.
-Upload each environment’s backed up license file.
+    1. In Service Center, for each environment, go to **Administration** > **Licensing**, and choose **Upload New License**.
+Upload each environment’s backed-up license file.

     1. Confirm that the Activation Code displayed is the old Activation Code AAA.